European Union IUU Frequent Questions

 The seal is an image unique to the exporting business.
 The Online Request System will insert a unique, default seal into the customer account when a new account is established.
 The seal image file will be inserted automatically onto the certificate when it is issued by SIP.

 An electronic signature, or e-signature, is a method of signing an electronic message that: (A) identifies and authenticates a particular person as the source of the electronic message; and (B) indicates such person's approval of the information contained in the electronic message.
 By using the Online Request System, exporters will authorize the use of an e-signature statement on the certificate.
 The statement will be inserted automatically onto the certificate when it is issued by SIP.

 What is the cost of an EU catch document?

-You may request a catch document without a health certificate.
-The cost of a catch document alone without a health certificate will be the same cost as a single certificate under the current rates.
+You may request a Legal Harvest document without a health certificate.
+The cost of a Legal Harvest document alone without a health certificate will be the same cost as a single certificate under the current rates.

 Transshipment, Re-Export, and Foreign Processing Scenarios

 The Annex IV is a document required by the EU in the IUU Regulation attesting that the products received from a given country were accompanied by a valid Legal Harvest document and that the final products being re-exported to the EU are coming from that initial consignment.
 This document is to be completed by the processor or exporter of the transiting country and endorsed by the competent authorities of that particular country.
 In the event that an American exporter is exporting product to the EU that was sourced in another country, (Canada or Mexico, for instance) the U.S. exporter will have to send the Annex IV document to the EU importer along with the original Legal Harvest document.